d7919/introduction_to_python_at_york/README.md

 pip install -r requirements.txt
 ~~~

-The preious steps should be a one-off setup.
+The previous steps should be a one-off setup.
 To launch the exercises you can do the following from the `introduction_to_python_at_york` directory:

 ~~~
 source intro/bin/activate